Sales orders created in Brightpearl are pushed to Xero once they are invoiced.

 Overpayments in Xero

 Overpayments can be recorded in Xero by navigating to New > Receive money > Overpayment.
-This can then be allocated against an outstanding invoice.
+The payment can then be allocated against an outstanding invoice.
 If the invoice originated from Brightpearl, the payment is pushed to Brightpearl and automatically allocated against the corresponding invoice.

 Payment initiated in Brightpearl